top of page

 This quote comes during a time of high tension in Israel during Ramadan.

-Okay, now let’s talk about the inside story of what’s happening in Israel and if we should be concerned.
+Now, let’s discuss the inside story of what’s happening in Israel and whether we should be concerned.

 Spiritual Warfare